donottalk/drafts-documentation/gettingstarted/overview.md

 - **[Tagging](/drafts/tagging)**.
 Assign multiple tags to drafts to help stay organized.
 Tags can be used to filter the draft list and queries - for all inbox, archived, flagged drafts.
 - **[Filtering and List Options](/drafts/listoptions)**.
 The inbox, archive, flagged and trash folder can be filtered by one or more tags, or display untagged drafts to create virtual workspaces for projects.
 Multiple workspaces can be save and retrieved.
 - **[Workspaces](/drafts/workspaces)**. {% include pro.html %}
 - **[Focus mode](/editor/focusmode)**.
-One of Drafts key feature is always opening to a new draft, but sometimes it's useful to temporarily disable new draft creation when you are working on a longer draft, or processing a series of drafts.
-When focus mode is enabled, will always return to the last edited draft, and "After success" actions will open the next draft rather than a new one, to allow quickly processing a series of drafts without having to re-open them one at a time from the draft list.
+One of Drafts' key features is always opening to a new draft, but sometimes it's useful to temporarily disable new draft creation when you are working on a longer draft, or processing a series of drafts.
+When focus mode is enabled, Drafts always return to the last edited draft, and "After success" actions will open the next draft rather than a new one, to allow quickly processing a series of drafts without having to re-open them one at a time from the draft list.
 - **Next-Previous navigation**.
 Via buttons or keyboard shortcuts, easily move to the next or previous draft for quick processing.
 - **More efficient, fast iCloud sync**.
 Sync has now been expanded to many user settings as well.
 - **[Automated Backup](/settings/backups)**.
 On-demand or automated periodic backup of drafts and action groups to iCloud Drive.